 For more information see our Rehabilitation and Reablement information above.

 The thought of going to live in a care home can be worrying time, whether for yourself or someone else.
 It is an important decision to make and one that we can help you with.
-Before you make your decision consider if there may be other options to living in a care home.
+Before making any decisions, it’s worth exploring whether there are other options available that might better suit your needs while allowing you to stay at home.

-Many people employ a Personal Assistant or a Home Carer to provide care in their own home.
-It is important to make sure you have explored all your options before making the decision to move into a care home.
-If you need some help or advice you can contact Adult Services on 01724 297000 who can help you explore your options to help you make a decision about what will be best for you.
+If you need some help or advice you can contact Adult Services on 01724 297000 who can support you explore your options and help you make a decision about what will be best for you.

 Further information, including how to find a care home is available on our choosing a care home page.